SOLVM/solvm/content/work/afriky-lolo.md

 [[layers]]
 head = "Everything"
 template = "fm_layer_content"
-text = "Afriky Lolo needed help with graphic design, logo design, web design and photography-pretty much everything.
-The goal was to create an identity that was unique, representative of West African culture and professional.
-Afriky Lolo wanted to be authentic, professional and classy.
-We wanted to completely avoid that fake tribal lettering look that you typically see in the states.\n\n## The logo\n\nThe first goal was to create a logo.
+text = "Afriky Lolo needed help with graphic design, logo design, web design and photography—pretty much everything.
+The goal was to create an identity that was unique, classy, professional and representative of West African culture.\n\n## The logo\n\nThe first goal was to create a logo.
 Afriky Lolo wanted a logo derived from one of their central characters in the performance, The Mask.
-This enabled us to create a powerful mark that grabs attent and hints at the energy of West African Dance."
+This enabled us to create a powerful mark that grabs attention and hints at the energy of West African Dance."
 [[layers]]
 image = "/uploads/clients/afriky-lolo/afriky-lolo-jump-logo.png"
 template = "fm_layer_image"
 [[layers]]
 head = "Website"
 template = "fm_layer_content"
 text = "We wanted to carry the energy and culture of Afriky Lolo into the site as well.
-We used a geometric backgound derived from West African textile decoration called, Bogolan to literaly wrap the site in their culture.
-We also used as many images as we could to help visitors feel the culture of Afriky Lolo."
+We used a geometric backgound derived from West African textile decoration called, Bogolan to literaly wrap the site in West African culture.
+We also used as many images as we could to help visitors feel the energy and excitement within Afriky Lolo."
 [[layers]]
 alt = "Screen shot of new Afriky Lolo website" image = "/uploads/clients/afriky-lolo/afriky-lolo-website.jpg"